iTwin/appui/CONTRIBUTING.md

 ## Contributions

-We'd love to accept your contributions to iTwin.js.
+We'd love to accept your contributions to iTwin.js AppUi.
 There are just a few guidelines you need to follow.

 ### Contributor License Agreement (CLA)